LukasFlorian/T1000/main.typ

   ),
 )<dataset-metadata-table>

+Since this thesis is on the detection of humans, the annotations are reduced to contain only the person label.
+All other labels are either discarded or, in the case of KAIST-CVPR15, converted.
+Note that "Vehicles" and "Other Objects" in @dataset-metadata-table serve as placeholders for the actual classes that are not listed in detail for the aforementioned reasons.

-The dataset selection strategy addresses several critical requirements for developing a robust thermal human detection system.
-FLIR ADAS v2 @FREEFLIRThermal provides automotive-focused thermal imagery with high thermal contrast between human subjects and vehicle/road backgrounds, captured at various distances typical of roadside surveillance applications.
+*FLIR ADAS v2* @FREEFLIRThermal provides automotive-focused thermal imagery with high thermal contrast between human subjects and vehicle/road backgrounds, captured at various distances typical of roadside surveillance applications.
 The dataset's vehicle-mounted perspective and diverse geographic coverage (Santa Barbara, San Francisco, London, Paris, Spanish cities) ensures exposure to varying ambient temperatures and thermal background conditions that challenge model generalization.

-The datasets utilized in this project are specifically selected to form a comprehensive compound training dataset that aims to cover a large variety of scenarios in order to train a model that is as generally applicable as possible.
-Since the objective of this project is specifically to detect humans, the annotations are reduced to the Person class, with the exception of KAIST-CVPR15.
-There, the People and Cyclist labels are converted to the Person label and also taken into account during training, as the distinction whether a Person is also a cyclist or not is not relevant in this application. @dataset-split-table provides an overview of the splits applied to the different datasets.
+The default test split of the dataset is preserved for the sake of scientific comparability; however, since not all images contain objects after filtering out all classes except for the person label, empty images from the predefined train split are instead moved to the validation split.

+*AAU-PD-T* @hudaEffectDiverseDataset2020 is a dataset of images captured from cameras mounted at a height of 9m and directed at a soccer field.
+Thus, the objects are rather small and a wide variety of environmental conditions is covered by the data, mimicking the characteristics of typical surveillance scenarios.
+The default test split is preserved.
+Since no predefined validation split is provided, all empty images from the default training split are discarded entirely.

+*OSU-T* @davisTwoStageTemplateApproach2005 serves only as a benchmark for testing the models due to its relatively small size of just 284 images.
+This also ensures testing with data that is not only completely unseen by the models before but also entirely unrelated to the images they have been trained on.

+The *M3FD* @liuTargetawareDualAdversarial2022 dataset is originally intended to be used as a benchmark as well.
+Since its value for benchmarking lies in the multi-modality, however, it is instead split into train, validation and test images for this project, with a 60%/20%/20% ratio.
+That way the varying ambient conditions of the thermal imagery in this dataset also contribute to the overall diversity of the training data.
+The images in the training split are selected such that they contain at least one object.

+*KAIST-CVPR15* @hwangMultispectralPedestrianDetection2015 contributes the second-largest volume of thermal pedestrian data captured across different times of day, providing extensive variety in ambient thermal conditions that affect human-background contrast relationships.
+The urban traffic environment introduces complex thermal scenes with multiple heat sources (vehicles, pavement, buildings) that require sophisticated discrimination capabilities.
+It contains three classes: person, people and cyclist.
+Since the cyclist bounding boxes only encapsulate the humans and not the rest of the bicycles, all cyclist labels are converted to person labels.
+To avoid "confusing" the model with different annotation standard for crowds across datasets, all images containing people objects are dropped entirely.
+By default, the dataset only has a train and test split.
+Due to the changes applied to the labels, model performance on the test split cannot be used for comparison to the results that have been reported for other models in the literature.
+Thus, the test split can be further modified by selecting half of the test images for validation.

+ @dataset-split-table provides an overview of the resulting splits across the differnt datasets.

 #figure(
   caption: [Comprehensive thermal dataset specifications and characteristics], table(
-    columns: (19%, 13.5%, 13.5%, 13.5%, 13.5%, 13.5%, 13.5%),
+    columns: (24%, 12.66%, 12.66%, 12.67%, 12.66%, 12.66%, 12.67%),
     inset: 6pt,
     align: (x, y) => if y == 0 {center + horizon} else if x == 0 {left + horizon} else {center + horizon},

     table.cell(rowspan: 2, [*Dataset*]),
+    table.vline(stroke: 2pt),
     table.cell(colspan: 3, [*Images per split*]),
+    table.vline(stroke: 2pt),
     table.cell(colspan: 3, [*Objects per split*]),

     [*Train*],